Why Magnesium Is the Supplement I Rely on Most (And How I Use It)

 Jigsaw Health MagSoothe

-A clean-girl bedtime staple.
+This is the one I take when my brain is still arguing with itself at midnight.
 This tastes like raspberry lemonade and helps your nervous system chill without sketchy additives.
 It’s got magnesium glycinate (super gentle on the gut), and honestly?
 You’ll sleep more deeply, wake up less puffy, and feel less like a stressed-out gremlin by morning.
+If I had to pick one form I keep coming back to, it’s magnesium glycinate.

 How to Add Magnesium to Your Routine